It was only a five-minute encounter. But that brief meeting changed my life.

 "God is bringing back the fullness of the fivefold ministry," she says.
 "And I see in each one of these new generations, not just a passion to want to belong, but to be part of a team; they get it: 'I can't do this solo anymore."

 But the desire to impact coming generations doesn't arrive in the natural, she says.
-"Make no mistake—spiritual parenting is not a career choice—it's a mandate and call," she writes on their website at toach-ministries.com.
+"Make no mistake—spiritual parenting is not a career choice—it's a mandate and call," she writes on their website at toach-ministries.org.

 Craig adds another essential word about next-generation ministry: Character counts.